|DR. DREIMER'S DRIVEL||LIMERICK LANE||WEEKLY QUOTATION||BANNER||FEEDBACK/NEWS||MUSIC DESCRIPTION/DOWNLOAD||WORDS/USAGE PET PEEVES|

 Every now and then, we google the name "Dr. Idel Dreimer" – simply to find out whether Google is paying any attention to us.
 We go as quickly as possible to the last page available, and then click on the option which promises to give us "all results."

-When Google shows us forty pages of references to Dr. Dreimer, we are mightily pleased; if Google shows only twenty-eight, we simply conclude that Google has become exceedingly lazy, or displays shockingly poor judgment in determining what is important in the world.
+When Google shows us many pages of references to Dr. Dreimer, we are mightily pleased; if Google shows only a modest number, we simply conclude that Google has become exceedingly lazy, or displays shockingly poor judgment in determining what is important in the world.

 Our next step is to see if any of our Observations -- the ones planted in the Quote Garden -- have been plucked for display on other sites.
-We assume that these are the most "popular."
+Some of them appear in the link: Images for dr. idel dreimer.
+We ssume that these are the most "popular."

 Here is an approximate list: